Rate Relief From 3.99%

 Feeling maxed out by the payment increases of your Adjustable Variable-Rate mortgage payments (ARM)?

 1. Have you paid lump sums on your mortgage during your term?
-Without having to refinance and pay the penalty or change your rate, you may be able to extend back to your original amortization (minus time lapsed) to lower your payments.
-A fee for this extension may apply (THINK Financial doesn't charge a fee for this service).
+You may be able to extend back to your original amortization (minus time lapsed) to lower your payments.
+A fee for this extension may apply (our in-house lender, THINK Financial, doesn't charge a fee for this service).

-In the future, if your mortgage has flexible pre-payment options, you can draw your amortization back down again (through additional payments or lump sums) if rates go lower and you have more budget room.
+In the future, if your mortgage has flexible pre-payment options, you can shrink your amortization down again through additional payments or lump sums if rates go lower and you have the extra cash.

 Need to 'cut the cord' on more variable rate increases?

-You could also choose a fixed term that's shorter than the typical 5-year one (such as a 1, 2 or 3-year term) to 'wait out the rate clock' and renew sooner into a lower rate without paying a penalty to break.
+• Choosing a fixed term shorter than the typical 5-year one (such as a 1, 2 or 3-year term) helps you 'wait out the rate clock' with a lower payment now and (hopefully) renew sooner into a better rate without penalty.

-Need 6 months of lower payments?
-Switching from your current lender to THINK Financial's new 6-month, low fixed rate product Rate Relief™ may offer you some temporary budget room.
-If it's right for you, you'll have the choice at the end of your reprieve to renew into any other mortgage rate type or term length that works for you (conditions and fees apply).
+• Catch a break with 6 months of lower payments.
+True North's in-house lender, THINK Financial, offers some Rate Relief™ — a low fixed-rate, 6-month product that allows you some temporary budget room.
+If it's right for you, you can renew into any other mortgage rate type or term length that works for you (conditions and fees apply; THINK Financial offers some of the best rates in the industry).

 Are you a first-time buyer that maxed out your home affordability?

-If you find it challenging to handle the increasing payments of your variable rate or are concerned about your renewal (get a helpful reminder here), getting targeted advice can help you feel more in control of your mortgage details.
+If you find it challenging to handle the increasing payments of your variable rate or are concerned about your renewal (get a helpful reminder here), now's the time to get targeted advice to fix the stress.

 Offence can be the best defence.
 Invest in your mortgage to keep your savings in check.